 The women who have received the Alumnae Award have all led very different lives, and their contributions to the lives of others have been demonstrated in many different ways – in their homes, local communities and on the national or international stage.

 The Award Winners are asked to speak about their lives at a College Assembly, highlighting how their education at OLMC influenced their life path and purpose.
 These occasions are an invaluable way in which the Alumnae is making a contribution to the Mercy education of the students of today.

-Nominations for the 2021 Catherine McAuley Alumnae Award close on July 31, 2021.
+Nominations for the 2023 Catherine McAuley Alumnae Award will close 30 September 2023.

 Nominations are acknowledged upon receipt.
 The Alumnae Committee considers eligible nominations at its October meeting.